PetiAPocok/minetest_extended/README.md

 This game mod is made to be an upgraded version of the original game, extended with many functions, packed into one complete game mode to be as easy to install as possible.

-You can grow plants to make foods to keep you alive.
+You can grow plants and keep livestock to make foods and save you from starvation.
-Below 10 Satiation you won't be able to run. ("Special" key (default: E)) Below 10 Satiation you will start to lose health till you die.
+Below 10 satiation you will start to lose health till you die and you won't be able to run. ("Special" key (default: E))
+You can brew potions to improve your stats or to give you temporary buffs.
+Craft magic items to make your life easier.
+Explore the Underworld and the Floating Islands.

 ## Installation